pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 Haskell, LISP or Prolog, yet the APL family of languages seemed more of an impractical joke to me.

-Yet I found myself coming back to APL over and over, mainly thanks to examples like the [vintage APL demonstration from 1975](https://www.youtube.com/watch?v=_DTpQ4Kk2wA), the [one line sudoku solver](https://github.com/KxSystems/kdb/blob/master/sudoku.k) or the
+I found myself coming back to APL over and over, primarily thanks to examples like the [vintage APL demonstration from 1975](https://www.youtube.com/watch?v=_DTpQ4Kk2wA), the [one line sudoku solver](https://github.com/KxSystems/kdb/blob/master/sudoku.k) or the